 PACKET_TILE_INFOs convey information about changes to which tiles are worked by which cities, which will be a natural consequence of auto-arranging workers.

 I went looking for the mechanism by which PACKET_TILE_INFOs could cause an open city dialog to be refreshed, and failed to find such a mechanism.
 CITY_INFO and CITY_SHORT_INFO do, though.
 (I think the key function that causes a city dialog refresh is refresh_city_dialog().)

 In this case, the tile previously chosen (E) and the tile chosen by auto-arrange (SE), while different, have the exact same terrain so give the exact same bonus to the city.
 So it's plausible that there is no net change to the city parameters at all, so we never get as far as triggering refresh_city_dialog() from a city packet.

 And indeed, if I use the editor to make the SE tile different (add Resources), then this symptom goes away, supporting this theory.

 We need to make changes to worked tiles (and in principle other tile changes) able to trigger a city dialog refresh.
 For protocol-frozen branches the only way is to have handle_tile_info() look at whether it's a tile relevant to a current city dialog or something.

 (On later branches, I vaguely wondered about changing the protocol to put a bitmap of worked tiles in the city packet, but in principle the city dialog cares about other tile changes -- if the terrain changed, or another city started working a tile, the city dialog needs a refresh.
 So that's probably a non-starter.)

-#4 Updated by Jacob Nevins almost 3 years ago
+#4 Updated by Jacob Nevins about 3 years ago

 - File m-30-26-25-refresh-city-dialog-worked-tiles.patch m-30-26-25-refresh-city-dialog-worked-tiles.patch added